-The paper is organized as follows.
-In Section 2 the form of the dynamic model is introduced and this section describes how the modified Newton-Euler formula and the static friction model is used to get its linear-in-parameters form.
-Section 3 describes the configuration of the measurements.
-The method to determine the independently identifiable parameters is shown in Section 4.1, and then two estimators are described: the least-squares (LS) and the weighted least-squares (WLS) estimators.
-After that, Section 5 introduces the optimization of trajectory parameters and the criterion for this optimization method.
-The results of the simulation are in Section 6.
-And at last, the conclusions are contained in Section 7.
+The paper is organised as follows.
+In Section 2, the form of the dynamic model is introduced, and this section describes how the modified Newton–Euler formula and the static friction model are used to obtain its linear-in-parameters form.
+Section 3 describes the configuration of the measurements, and the method to determine the independently identifiable parameters is explained in Section 4.1.
+The LS and the WLS estimators are then described.
+After that, Section 5 introduces the optimisation of trajectory parameters and the criterion for this optimisation method.
+The results of the simulation are in Section 6, and finally, the conclusions are set out in Section 7.

 Model evaluation

-Dynamics of manipulators
+Dynamics of the manipulators

 A manipulator can be modelled with an open kinematic chain, which is composed of links connected by joints.
-The Denavit-Hartenberg parameters can be used to define the kinematics of a given manipulator [11] and with them homogeneous transformation matrices can be defined to calculate the actual position and orientation of the end effector.
+The Denavit–Hartenberg parameters can be used to define the kinematics of a given manipulator [11], and the homogeneous transformation matrices can be defined to calculate the actual position and orientation of the end effector.

-The dynamic model of a manipulator can be given by nonlinear MIMO (multiple-input and multiple-output) function, which gives a relation between the joint positions, their first- and second-order derivatives and the joint torques/forces.
-The following equation shows this relation:
+The dynamic model of a manipulator is given by the nonlinear multiple-input and multiple-output function, which clarifies the relationship between the joint positions, their first- and second-order derivatives and the joint torques/forces.
+The following equation shows this relationship: